Nicholas Alahverdian: Early marriages and legal issues

 In 2017, Alahverdian lived with a friend in Providence, Rhode Island.
 The friend later applied for a restraining order against Alahverdian, accusing Alahverdian of refusing to move out and cashing checks belonging to the friend.
+The same year, Utah investigators began processing a backlog of untested sexual assault kits.
+In 2018, one of the Utah kits (originally from 2008) was revealed to match Nicholas Alahverdian's DNA from an investigation of the 2008 Ohio sexual assault.
+A sealed arrest warrant for Rossi/Alahverdian was issued in September 2020.